 The next generation of life science tools will require the next generation of enzymes.
-You are no longer limited to scouring the world for enzymes that evolved over millennia.
-Now, with CodeEvolver®, enzymes can be rapidly tailored to unlock the life science tools of tomorrow.
+Scientists are no longer limited to scouring the world for enzymes that evolved over eons for naturally occurring conditions.
+Now, enzymes can be rapidly tailored for real world laboratory and physiological conditions to unlock the life science tools of tomorrow.

 We are improving life science tools with a focus on genomics and nucleic acid synthesis.

 This video walks through the four key characteristics we focused on when engineering the Codex® HiFi Hot Start DNA Polymerase, and how it was specifically tailored to improve the amplification steps in an NGS workflow.
 The presentation also includes an overview of our technology, and the novel enzymes we create for life science tools.Watch Video